-PAAM is pleased to offer The Robyn Watson and The Romanos Rizk Memorial Scholarships to eligible recipients on an annual basis.
-Both of these scholarships honor significant members of the PAAM family and are supported through generous donations.
+PAAM is pleased to offer The Robyn Watson Scholarship and the Cape Cod Artist’s Scholarship to eligible recipients on an annual basis.
+This scholarship honors significant members of the PAAM family and is supported through generous donations.

 The Robyn Watson Scholarship